-More than a decade ago, Brothers Roy and Ryan Seiders started building on a dream.
-Both avid outdoorsmen, they had grown frustrated with coolers that didn’t live up to their standards – both in durability and cooling duration.
+More than a decade ago, brothers Roy and Ryan Seiders started building on a dream.
+Both avid outdoorsmen, they had grown frustrated with coolers that didn’t live up to their standards – in durability and cooling duration.

 “Coolers had become this cheap disposable product that fell apart after a few uses, and you’d just buy another,” Roy said in a 2014 interview with the Austin American-Statesman.
 “We were frustrated by that, so we built the cooler that we wanted to use out in the field.
 It’s built not to fail.”

-In their dad’s garage near Austin, Texas, they co-founded Yeti Coolers – rotationally molded premium ice chests priced between $250 and $1,300.
+In their dad’s garage near Austin, Texas, they co-founded YETI – rotationally molded premium ice chests priced between $200 and $1,300.

-Several years later, Yeti Coolers is enjoying the status of being a cult brand.
-The rotomolded coolers that boast the ability to keep ice frozen for 48 hours and are certified bear-proof are flying off the shelves at premium sporting goods chains like Cabela’s, REI and Dick’s Sporting Goods, and the young Texas-based company posted sales of $450 million in 2015.
+Several years later, YETI is enjoying the status of being a cult brand.
+The rotomolded coolers that boast the ability to keep contents cold for hours and are certified bear-proof are flying off the shelves at premium sporting goods chains like Cabela’s, REI and Dick’s Sporting Goods.

 The partnership has flourished because both companies share a commitment to quality that is unmatched and they built their relationship on the sturdy foundation of trust.